thunderfish

 RECORDING-CHANNEL-TIME-pulsespectrum-N.EXT

-The power spectrum of a single EOD pulse of a pulse-type fish:
+The energy spectrum of a single EOD pulse of a pulse-type fish:

 The columns contain: